 How much does teletherapy cost?

 The cost of teletherapy will vary based on whether you choose to see a local professional remotely or use an online service.
-A standard in-person session can cost around $100 and online avenues, such as Talkspace and Better Health, charge around $60-80 a week for their services.
+A standard in-person session can cost around $100 and online avenues, such as Talkspace and Better Help, charge around $60-80 a week for their services.

 Whether insurance covers teletherapy will greatly depend on where you work and live.
 Check with your insurance provider to see what your options are.
 If your employer offers an employee assistance program (EAP), you may be able to get a discount on teletherapy sessions and services.